 If you’re thinking about building your patio away from the walls of your home, choose an area that is as flat as possible as this will make laying the gravel patio base much easier.

-Once you have identified the area for your gravel patio, it is time to mark out the area for your patio.
+Once you have identified the area for your gravel patio, it is time to mark out the area of your patio.
 We recommend using rope, string, marking spray or even a garden hose.
 Stakes can be dug into existing turf to help keep the outline shape intact for excavating.

 Now that you have decided on where you would like your gravel patio to be, you will want to remove topsoil using a spade to the desired depth.
 If you intend on laying a sub-layer for extra stability, you should excavate to a depth of at least 5 inches (13 cm).